Neinndall/AssetsManager/README.md

 Contributions are welcome!
 If you have suggestions for improvements, bug reports, or want to contribute code, please feel free to:

-1. Fork the repository and submit a pull request.
+1. Fork the repository and submit a [pull requests](https://github.com/Neinndall/AssetsManager/pulls).
-2. Open an issue to discuss your ideas or report bugs.
+2. Open an [issues](https://github.com/Neinndall/AssetsManager/issues) to discuss your ideas or report bugs.

+Please ensure your code adheres to the project's existing style and conventions.

 ## 📄 License

-This project is licensed under the **GNU General Public License v3.0**.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).